9 Black Owned Etsy Art And Jewelry Shops for Ethical Empowerment

 Because who says science isn’t fierce and feminine?
 Let’s shatter those career stereotypes!

-NB Designs goes beyond just creative and quirky jewelry, but makes sustainable and ethical jewelry, too.
+Another ethical jewelry brand, NB Designs goes beyond just creative and quirky jewelry, but makes sustainable jewelry, too.

 Everything is made from PMC, a precious metal clay made from reclaimed silver.